 Single sign-on options for Tableau Server

-Tableau Server supports several types of single sign-on (SSO) solutions.
-With SSO, users don't have to explicitly sign in to Tableau Server.
-Instead, the credentials they've used to authenticate already (for example, by signing in to your corporate network) are used to authenticate them to Tableau Server, and they can skip the step of entering a username and password to access Tableau Server.
+Tableau Server supports several single sign-on (SSO) solutions.
+With SSO, users don't have to sign in to Tableau Server explicitly.
+Instead, the credentials they've used to authenticate already (for example, by signing in to your corporate network) are used to authenticate them to Tableau Server, and they can skip the step of entering a user name and password.
 With SSO, the user's identity as established externally is mapped to a user identity defined in the Tableau Server identity store.

 When you configure Tableau Server to use an SSO solution, all authentication is handled by the SSO solution.
 However, Tableau Server will manage user access to Tableau resources based on the site roles stored in the identity store and permissions set on those resources.

 Tableau Server supports these types of SSO: